SC-SGS/CPPuddle/README.md

 - Executor pools and various scheduling policies (round robin, priority queue, multi-gpu), which rely on reference counting to gauge the current load of a executor instead of querying the device itself.
 Tested with CUDA, HIP and Kokkos executors provided by HPX / HPX-Kokkos.
 - Special Executors/Allocators for on-the-fly work GPU aggregation (using HPX).

-The documentation is available [here](https://sc-sgs.github.io/CPPuddle/).
+The documentation of the current master branch is available [here](https://sc-sgs.github.io/CPPuddle/).
 In particular, the public functionality for the memory recycling in available in the namespace [memory_recycling](https://sc-sgs.github.io/CPPuddle/namespacecppuddle_1_1memory__recycling.html), for the executor pools it is available in the namespace [executor_recycling](https://sc-sgs.github.io/CPPuddle/namespacecppuddle_1_1executor__recycling.html) and the work aggregation (kernel fusion) functionality is available in the namespace [work_aggregation](https://sc-sgs.github.io/CPPuddle/namespacecppuddle_1_1kernel__aggregation.html).

 #### Requirements